 Layoffs affect not just the employees who leave the company, but also those who stay.
 Retained workers often struggle with survivor’s guilt, sadness about the departure of their former colleagues, and fears regarding the security of their own jobs.

 Leaders can help protect the morale of retained employees by showing it will do its best to support workers and give them a soft landing even in the difficult circumstances of a layoff.
-When remaining workers see that their ex-coworkers were given effective outplacement support—and in the following weeks, hear about the new career opportunities these former colleagues landed as a result — they will be less likely to experience layoff anxiety that distracts them from their work and alienated from their employers.
+When remaining workers see that their ex-coworkers were given effective outplacement support—and in the following weeks, hear about the new career opportunities these former colleagues landed as a result—they will be less likely to experience layoff anxiety that distracts them from their work and alienates them from their employers.

 Employee engagement has significant business impacts.
 Gallup found that highly engaged business units result in 21% greater profitability—a statistic likely to convince leaders that outplacement is a worthwhile investment.